-YOU CAN INVISIBLY REPAIR VINYL YOU CAN INVISIBLY REPAIR VINYL and naugahyde and make money doing it.
+YOU CAN INVISIBLY REPAIR VINYL and naugahyde and make money doing it.
 VIP kit of materials is all you need plus a little practice.
 Holes, cuts, tears virtually disappear in any leather-look materials.
 A half-hour's work can pay \$10 to \$20.
-Write for free details from Vinyl Industries Prod., Dept. ELKS, 2021 Montrose Ave., Chicago, III.
+Write for free details from Vinyl Industries Prod., Dept. ELKS, 2021 Montrose Ave., Chicago, Ill.
 60618.

 ACCORDION AND ORGAN IN ONE INSTRUMENT-the Cordovox.
 You play either the superb accordion or the electronic organ or both at once.
 Also available are 40 models of standard ac-cordions.
-Write for free color catalog and money-saving direct price list.
-Ac-cordion Corp. of America, Dept. K24F, 5535 W. Belmont, Chicago, Ill.
+Write for free color catalog and money-saving direct price list, Ac-cordion Corp. of America, Dept. K24F, 5535 W. Belmont, Chicago, Ill.
 60611.

 A GREAT GIFT FOR TRAVELERS!
 "Travel-Log" Album holds 200 U.S. & for-eign post cards in curved corner slots that make it easy to insert, remove or re-arrange.
 Faint guide lines insure neat sub-titles and travel notes.
 Elegant 3-ring binder.
 Each \$7.95 plus \$1.00 shpg.
 2 for \$15.95 ppd.
-Writewell Co., 824 Transit Bidg., Boston, Mass.
+Writewell Co., 824 Transit Bldg., Boston, Mass.
 02115.

-Elks Family Shopper WINDFALL PROFITS with NO WORRY THE WALL STREET
+Elks Family Shopper WINDFALL PROFITS WORRY with NO

 Speculate for huge profits with no risk!
 Take profit if a stock goes up or if it goes down; one strategy works either way!
 Sound impossible?
 It's not.
 YOU can learn all of this and more.
 In just a few evenings this quickcourse in investment strategy will open your eyes to a whole new world of profit - hedging.
 Concerned about inflation, depression, rising unemployment or falling stocks?
 You can be sitting pretty no matter what.
 Forget bulls, bears, gloom and doom.
-Leave stock forecasting to the crystal ball gazers -- vou won't need them.
+Leave stock forecasting to the crystal ball gazers - you won't need them.
 Bring the odds on your side with a little logic, a little math, and cold, hard facts.
 Not a gimmick - not a fad.
 Just the knowledge you need to beat the market.
 Skills you will understand and use.
 A 'must' for those who intend to build financial independence starting on a shoestring.
 The time to act is NOW.
 To do nothing is to cheat yourself.
 Not available elsewhere at any price.
-Yours for the cost a mathematically based stock-trading system that not only consistently outperthe various popular forms market indexes but also yields handsome profits whether the market rises or falls.
+Yours for the cost mathematically based a stock-trading system that not consistently only outperforms the various popular market indexes but also yields handsome profits whether the market rises or falls.

-JOURNAL on hedging:
+THE WALL STREET JOURNAL on hedging:

-' a conservative strategy in which the risk of individual positions is minimal.
+a conservative strategy in which the risk of individual positions is minimal.

-using the system, he has accumulated a tidy personal fortune. '
+using the system, he has accumulated a tidy personal fortune.